 In recent years, project teams at Stanford were increasingly paired with a global academic partner, reflecting the need to prepare students for a world of globally distributed teams, and by 2005, ME310 has become a completely globally distributed and blended course.
-All projects are now supported by global teams consisting of a total of six to eight globally distributed has also been informed by the growing body of research in project - and problem-based learning and smallgroup student collaboration.
-General findings for these methodologies indicate that they can promote a range of important educational outcomes, including: more favorable attitudes toward learning 30 students, three to four students at Stanford, and three to four students at the global partner university (figure 3).
-During the 2007-08 and 2008-09 academic years, global academic partner universities included: Hasso Plattner Institute, University of Potsdam, Germany; Helsinki University, of Technology, Finland; University of St. Gallen, Switzerland; Universidad Nacional Autónoma de México (UNAM), Mexico; Pontificia Universidad Javeriana (PUJ), Cali, Colombia; Technische Universität München, Germany.
+All projects are now supported by global teams consisting of a total of six to eight globally distributed students, three to four students at Stanford, and three to four students at the global partner university (figure 3).
+During the 2007-2008 and 2008-09 academic years, global academic partner universities included: Hasso Plattner Institute, University of Potsdam, Germany; Helsinki University, of Technology, Finland; University of St. Gallen, Switzerland; Universidad Nacional Autónoma de México (UNAM), Mexico; Pontificia Universidad Javeriana (PUJ), Cali, Colombia; Technische Universität München, Germany.